henrik242/lua-planter-findings/README.md

 The Lua planter was an [indigogo campaign](https://www.indiegogo.com/projects/lua-the-smart-planter-with-feelings) that delivered some devices but failed and was quickly abandoned by the original author.

 The device needed the web app at `https://luaplanter.com` for configuration, but that site is down.
-I still had the PWA locally, so I can still access it.
+By luck I have the PWA cached locally, so I can still access it.
+But I don't know for how long.

 I have managed to extract some of the files from the PWA, which are available in the [source](source) directory.
 Notably `sw.js` is missing.